Anomalous shot noise in a bad metal beta-tantalum

-Our results closely resemble the behaviors reported for a strange metal YbRh$_2$Si$_2$~\cite{chen2023shot}.
-For a $660$~nm-long nanowire, the value of $F$ interpolated from the published data is $0.1$ at $T=4$~K, decreasing to $0.02$ ($5$ times) at $10$~K. Our measurements for a $500$~nm $\beta$-Ta wire give $F=0.14$ at $4.2$~K, decreasing to $0.05$ ($3$ times) at $T=10$~K. Furthermore, the discrepancy between length dependence of $F$ and the expected effects of e-ph scattering is similarly large in both cases.
-Ref.~\cite{chen2023shot} attributed noise suppression to the presence of a continuous electron liquid which carries current but does not contribute to SN.
-The existence of a correlated electron liquid in $\beta$-Ta may account for its bad metal properties.
+Ref.{~\cite{chen2023shot}} attributed noise suppression in a strange metal to a continuous electron liquid which carries current but does not contribute to SN.
+Our results do not provide direct evidence for such a correlated electron liquid in $\beta$-Ta.
+Nevertheless, this possibility may account for its bad metal properties.
 A many-electron liquid cannot be characterized by the Bloch momentum of single-electron states, so its dynamics can result in energy transfer to the lattice even without lattice defects or phonons.
-Translation symmetry of the lattice implies the absence of energy barrier, i.e. charge dynamics is viscous.
-This mechanism explains the high resistivity that does not show any effects of electron-phonon scattering, since the latter would be important only if charge is not scattered by the periodic lattice.
+This may explain the high resistivity that does not show the variation expected from temperature-dependent e-ph scattering.}

+Prior optical studies of disordered $\beta$-Ta provided additional evidence for many-electron effects.
+Increasing disorder resulted in a re-distribution of electron spectral weight from Drude contribution (free carriers) to the Lorentz contribution in the energy range of Mott-Hubbard transitions, suggesting an increasing role of correlations{~\cite{Kovaleva2015}}.
+Additionally, magnetic nano-islands embedded in $\beta$-Ta were shown to have a large effect on electron localization, indicating interplay between magnetism and localization attributed to quantum many-body phenomena{~\cite{Kovaleva2017,Kovaleva2020}}.
+A similar spectral weight redistribution was observed in temperature-dependent optical measurements of a strange metal Tb$_2$PdSi$_3$, which was attributed to electron trapping by magnetic clusters formed at low temperatures{~\cite{KovalevaTb}}.
+A similar correlation mechanism was proposed to explain localization effects due to magnetic nano-islands in disordered Ta{~\cite{Kovaleva2017}}.

 A rapid decrease of $F$ with increasing $T$ may result from the increased many-electron phase space provided by thermal energy, resulting in increasingly continuous electron liquid flow under bias.
 This may also explain the decrease of $\rho$ with $T$.
 The noise produced by such a system is influenced by $T_{ph}$, which cannot be described in terms of the single-electron temperature distribution given by Eq.~(\ref{eq:diffusion}).